candlecorp/wick/README.md

 </picture>
 </div>

-# Wasmflow
+# Wick

-Wasmflow is a free and open platform for building applications out of WebAssembly code containers.
+Wick is a free and open platform for building applications out of WebAssembly code containers.

-Wasmflow lets you write code and reuse it easily, everywhere.
+Wick lets you write code and reuse it easily, everywhere.
 It's built with Rust and Wasmtime and takes ideas from Docker, Kubernetes, Erlang, Rx, FBP, and more.

 ## Getting Started